 How does sleep affect your heart?

 Many studies have linked poor sleep to an increased risk of heart disease.
-We look at how sleep and sleep disorders affect your heart health and find out how much sleep is ideal.
+We look at how sleep and sleep disorders affect your heart health and how much sleep is ideal.

-The researchers in both studies suggested that the changes in risk might be related to changes in sleep, a theory that fits with a growing body of evidence linking sleep problems and cardiac health.
+The researchers suggest that the increase is linked to changes in sleep patterns – a theory that fits with a growing body of evidence linking sleep problems and heart health.

 Why does bad sleep increase heart disease risk?